 Why a refund can be refused

-Your bank can generally only refuse a refund for an unauthorised payment if:
+It can only refuse a refund if:

 - it can prove you are at fault because you acted fraudulently or because you deliberately, or with ‘gross negligence’, failed to protect the details of your card, PIN or password in a way that allowed the transaction

-- you told your bank about an unauthorised payment 13 months or more after the date it left your account, so make sure you contact the bank as soon as possible.
+- you told your bank about an unauthorised payment 13 months or more after the date it left your account - so make sure you contact the bank as soon as possible

-If the payment was from an overdrawn current account or a credit card payment, your bank can only refuse a refund for an unauthorised payment if:
+If the unauthorised payment was from an overdrawn current account or a credit card payment, your bank can only refuse a refund for an unauthorised payment if:

-When a bank can claim your money
+When a bank or payment service provider can claim your money

 If a bank wants to claim money from your account to pay a debt, it should: